scrapy/scrapy/docs/topics/request-response.rst

         Constructs an absolute url by combining the Response's :attr:`url` with a possible relative url.

-        This is a wrapper over `urllib.parse.urljoin`_, it's merely an alias for making this call::
+        This is a wrapper over :func:`~urllib.parse.urljoin`, it's merely an alias for making this call::

             urllib.parse.urljoin(response.url, url)